-Rec. no. Recommendation Critical / Important Accepted?
+Rec.
+Recommendation Critical 6 / Important 7 Accepted?
 (Yes/No) Title of responsible individual Implementation date Client comments rights office.
 5 UNMIK should establish a mechanism to assess the impact of the certification of pension documents to ensure the intended objectives are achieved.
 Important Yes Rule of Law Office w/UNOB June 2016 ROLLO with UNOB will establish a mechanism to seek this information twice a year from the Serbian authorities (i.e. the Working Group on the Disbursement of Pensions for inhabitants of Kosovo), and "receive statistics on the number of Kosovo pensioners that were receiving pensions from Serbia" (para.
 38).
 6 UNMIK should determine, clearly articulate, and consistently apply the Mission's position on the legal interpretation of Articles 547 (3) and 544 (1) of the Provisional Criminal Procedures Code of Kosovo.
 Important Yes Rule of Law Office / Office of Legal Affairs July 2016 Guidance will be requested from UNHQ via code cable addressed to OLA and DPKO.
 Guidance received will be incorporated into a Mission guidance.
 7 UNMIK should develop or update and formalize standard operating procedures to define the activities involved in a process, responsible persons, and performance indicators to improve coordination and information flow between the various processes especially those involving more than one section/unit and to enhance efficiency.
-Important Yes Mission leadership supported by the Best Practices Focal Point to coordinate with relevant components December 2016 UNMIK will develop/update guidance, including for: international wanted notices (ROLLO); facilitation of participation of Kosovo authorities in UN and other intergovernmental fora as necessary (OCSF/OLA); handling code cables (guidance and instruction on this could be expanded to a SOP format) (OCOS); preparation of SG reports (OCOS); and recruitment of National Staff (CHRO).
+Important Yes Mission leadership supported by the Best Practices Focal Point to coordinate with relevant components December 2016 UNMIK will develop/update guidance, including for: - international wanted notices (ROLLO); - facilitation of participation of Kosovo authorities in UN and other intergovernmental fora as necessary (OCSF/OLA); - handling code cables (guidance and instruction on this could be expanded to a SOP format) (OCOS); - preparation of SG reports (OCOS); and - recruitment of National Staff (CHRO).
 8 UNMIK should take action to finalize arrangements with host governments on the identified evacuation or relocation sites in the event of a crisis.
 Important Partially USG/DPKO supported by OCOS, OLA, UNOB, Chief Security December 2016 There are two main aspects to finalization of arrangements with the Government of Serbia on relocation to Nis in the event of a crisis.
 The first is conclusion of the formal legal agreement with Serbia which shall be done by an exchange of letters between the Under-Secretary-General for Peacekeeping and the

-Rec. no. Recommendation Critical / Important Accepted?
+Rec.
+Recommendation Critical 6 / Important 7 Accepted?
 (Yes/No) Title of responsible individual Implementation date Client comments Advisers, and Chief of Mission Support Minister for Foreign Affairs of the Republic of Serbia.
 UNMIK is not able to finalize the agreement; however, UNMIK can support UNHQ to take the necessary action to finalize the agreement.
-The second aspect of the finalization of arrangements concerns arrangements to be made by UNMIK subsidiary to the exchange of letters as follows: Preparation of an UNMIK Relocation Plan; Conclusion of special arrangements with the Government of Serbia on the exemption of UNMIK from value-added tax (as foreseen in the draft exchange of letters); Provision of samples of UNMIK identity cards to the Government of Serbia (as foreseen in the draft exchange of letters); and Conclusion of practical arrangements with the Government of Serbia on the wearing of uniforms and standard United Nations accoutrements by United Nations civilian police, military officers and security personnel while on official travel through the Republic of Serbia (as foreseen in the draft exchange of letters).
-The conclusion of the legal agreement with the Republic of Serbia (as foreseen in the draft exchange of letters).
+The second aspect of the finalization of arrangements concerns arrangements to be made by UNMIK subsidiary to the exchange of letters as follows: 1.
+Preparation of an UNMIK Relocation Plan; 2.
+Conclusion of special arrangements with the Government of Serbia on the exemption of UNMIK from value-added tax (as foreseen in the draft exchange of letters); 3.
+Provision of samples of UNMIK identity cards to the Government of Serbia (as foreseen in the draft exchange of letters); and 4.
+Conclusion of practical arrangements with the Government of Serbia on the wearing of uniforms and standard United Nations accoutrements by United Nations civilian police, military officers and security personnel while on official travel through the Republic of Serbia (as foreseen in the draft exchange of letters).
+The conclusion of the legal agreement with the Republic of Serbia is a matter for UNHQ whereas UNMIK will make arrangements subsidiary to the legal agreement; therefore, the recommendation is partially accepted.